bobvawter/cacheroach/doc/cacheroach_start.md

 ### Options

 ```
+      --assumeSecure                   set this if you have a TLS load-balancer connecting to cacheroach over an unencrypted connection
       --bindAddr string                the local IP and port to bind to (default ":0")
       --cacheDir string                persistent cache location
       --cacheDiskSpace int             the size (in megabytes) of the persistent cache (default 1024)